readmeio/rdme/documentation/legacy-github-action.md

 ### Migrating Existing APIs to GitHub Sync

-If you want to migrate APIs that are already synced into ReadMe via another mechanism, it's super easy!
+You can also migrate APIs that are already synced into ReadMe via another mechanism.
 The value for `readme-oas-key` is your [ReadMe Project API Key](https://docs.readme.com/developers/docs/authentication#api-key-quick-start) and the API Specification ID (pictured below) separated by a colon (i.e. `apiKey:apiSpecId`).

 ![](https://files.readme.io/9a89ed3-id.png)